-Benefits Available For Workers’ Compensation
+Benefits Available For Workers’ Comp

 Workers who are injured in New York are able to recover various benefits under workers’ compensation laws.
 The goal of benefits provision is to alleviate financial hardships the victims face so they can make a full recovery from their illness or injuries.
 Some benefits commonly awarded under workers’ compensation include: